51Degrees/specifications/pipeline-specification/wip/features/properties.md

 # Property metadata

-All [Flow Elements](../conceptual-overview.md#flow-element) must expose meta data describing details of the properties that they can populate.
+All [Flow Elements](../conceptual-overview.md#flow-element) must expose metadata describing details of the properties that they can populate.

-In addition, it must be possible to get property meta data at the **Pipeline** level for all properties that can be populated by all **Flow Elements** in the **Pipeline**.
+In addition, it must be possible to get property metadata at the **Pipeline** level for all properties that can be populated by all **Flow Elements** in the **Pipeline**.

-The table below describes the meta data that is available.
+The table below describes the metadata that is available.

 | Property | Type | Description |
 |---|---|---|